DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Mandatory military service requires 2 years, and afterwards each among young people can choose own road.

-"Guess the only friend left will be you, Kay, right?"
+"Guess the only friend left will be you, Kai, right?"

 "Yeah, true"

 People who finish their military service are going to leave.
-Probably only few exceptions, like Kay, would willingly continue their service at MDA.
+Probably only few exceptions, like Kai, would willingly continue their service at MDA.

 "There are not many who would decide to become professional soldier, like me"